 Driving just a quarter mile farther could mean you’ll save gas money.
 And the bathrooms are probably better, too.

-But if you do find one, it can cost you a lot more per gallon to fill up at a downtown station compared to one in the suburbs.
+And then when you do, it might cost you a whole heck of a lot more.
 For example, gas in Manhattan can be $1.50 more per gallon than in the suburbs!

 An added perk with GasBuddy is that you can pay for gas with their free gas card and save up to $0.25 a gallon by unlocking special deals.

 8. Earn $0.25 per gallon with Upside secret discounts.